 The amount of thermal energy stored or released as the temperature of a system changes can be calculated using the equation:

-energy required for a change of state = mass × specific latent heat
+change in thermal energy = mass × specific latent heat

 This is when:

-How much energy is needed to freeze 500 grams (g) of water from 0°C?
+How much energy is needed to freeze 500 grams (g) of water at 0°C?

 The graph is horizontal at two places.
 These are the places where the energy is not being used to increase the speed of the particles, increasing temperature, but is being used to break the bonds between the particles to change the state.

 The longer the horizontal line, the more energy has been used to cause the change of state.
-The amount of energy represented by these horizontal lines relates to the latent heat.
+The amount of energy represented by these horizontal lines is equal to the latent heat.

-If a horizontal line that shows boiling on a heating curve is 1 hour 3 minutes long, how much energy has a 60 watt (W) heater provided to the water?
+If a horizontal line that shows boiling on a heating curve is 1 hour 3 minutes long, how much energy has a 60 watts (W) heater provided to the water?

 63 minutes = 3,780 s

 60 W means 60 J of energy is supplied every second

 energy = 226,800 J